Installing the host agent on OpenShift

 Why agent pod schedule is failing on OpenShift 3.9?

-In OpenShift 3.9, it can happen that applying a DaemonSet configuration is resulting in unscheduled agent pods.
-If you see an error message similar to:
+In OpenShift 3.9, it can happen that applying a DaemonSet configuration results in unscheduled agent pods.
+You can see the following error message:

 Normal SuccessfulCreate 1m daemonset-controller Created pod: instana-agent-m6lwr Normal SuccessfulCreate 1m daemonset-controller Created pod: instana-agent-vchgg Warning FailedDaemonPod 1m daemonset-controller Found failed daemon pod instana-agent/instana-agent-vchgg on node node-1, will try to kill it Warning FailedDaemonPod 1m daemonset-controller Found failed daemon pod instana-agent/instana-agent-m6lwr on node node-2, will try to kill it Normal SuccessfulDelete 1m daemonset-controller Deleted pod: instana-agent-m6lwr Normal SuccessfulDelete 1m daemonset-controller Deleted pod: instana-agent-vchgg